Zyrx111/public-rep/README.md

 * (Python) Image recognition for animals which includes a machine learning algorithm

-* (Andriod and Java) Simple showcase application for Andriod
+* (Android and Java) Simple showcase application for Android